Bi-Coloured-Python-Rock-Snake/creature/README.md

 **The REPL**

 start_loop() doesn't work in IPython REPL.
-It works in PyCharm Console though.
+It works in the PyCharm Console though.
 The reason is that IPython starts the asyncio loop itself.
 The prompt_toolkit used by IPython, also needs an async loop.